Informatievlaanderen/address-registry/src/AddressRegistry.Api.Legacy/AddressMatch/Matching/README.md

 * If the index contains none of these words, do an **exact** match on the housenumber (without preceding zeroes) + _rijksregister_ index. e.g.: `42WTF`.
 * Otherwise do an **exact** match on housenumber, without preceding zeroes. e.g.: `42`.
-* If any of these matched, the parsing of streetname stops.
+* The parsing of streetname stops if this case was valid.

-Now we move on to cases which have a _rijksregister_ index with a text part, and appended with a numeric part.
+Now we move on to the case which has a _rijksregister_ index with a text part, and appended with a numeric part.

 As input we again have the same special words lists.

 * If the index contains none of these words, do an **exact** match on the housenumber (without preceding zeroes) + _rijksregister_ index and on the boxnumber (numeric part of the _rijksregister_ without preceding zeroes). e.g.: `42WTF` + box `5`.
 * If the index contains any of the `BoxNumber` words, do an **exact** match on the housenumber (without preceding zeroes) and on the boxnumber (numeric part of the _rijksregister_ without preceding zeroes). e.g.: `42` + box `5`.
 * Otherwise do an **exact** match on the housenumber (without preceding zeroes) only. e.g.: `42`.
-* If any of these matched, the parsing of streetname stops.
+* The parsing of streetname stops if this case was valid.

-Next case is some special CRAB case with an index which starts with a number and does not contain a _part 3_.
+Next case is some special CRAB case with a _rijksregister_ index which starts with a number and does not contain a _part 3_.

 * If this is the case, do an **exact** match on the housenumber (without preceding zeroes) and on the boxnumber (numeric part of the _rijksregister_ without preceding zeroes). e.g.: `42` + box `5`.
-* If this matches, the parsing of streetname stops.
+* The parsing of streetname stops if this case was valid.

-Next case is another special CRAB case with an index which starts with a number, a numeric _part 3_ and no _part 4_.
+Next case is another special CRAB case with a _rijksregister_ index which starts with a number, a numeric _part 3_ and no _part 4_.

 * If this is the case, do an **exact** match on the housenumber (without preceding zeroes). e.g.: `42`.
-* If this matches, the parsing of streetname stops.
+* The parsing of streetname stops if this case was valid.

 We're getting into the more special things.
-Next one is index which starts with a number, a non-numeric _part 3_ and a numeric _part 4_.
+Next one is _rijksregister_ index which starts with a number, a non-numeric _part 3_ and a numeric _part 4_.

 As input we again have the same special words lists.